hpi-swa-teaching/ETLoad/notes/content/01_upgrades/project-bug.md

 weight = 10
 +++

-The provided Squeak 5.1 Image contains causes problems when loading projects due to the following circumstances:
+The provided Squeak 5.1 Image causes problems when loading projects due to the following circumstances:

 1. Squeak 3 has a `#Project` class.
 2. Squeak 5 has a `#Project` class, which has become a super class of different kinds of Projects (such as `#MVCProject` and `#MorphicProject`).